scottfitzenrider/sudoku_go/README.md

 # sudoku_go
 Solves a sudoku puzzle from a text file.

+This is just an exercise to teach myself the go language

 Create a text file with one line for each line of the sudoku puzzle using 0 (zero) for blanks.